hargoniX/bachelor/thesis/thesis.typ

 This means that the set of capabilities that we initially grant our driver completely determine the way it may interact with the rest of the operating system.
 == Memory
-// TODO: This is almost literally the docs
 The separation of features out of the kernel in L4.Fiasco even goes as far as removing memory management from the kernel.
 Instead a so called pager task is designated as the memory manager of one or multiple threads.
 Once one of these